Quenching (astronomy): Quenching threshold

-In large surveys of the Universe, galaxies generally display a bi-modality, with distinct populations of blue, star-forming galaxies versus red, quenched ones.
+The quenching threshold is the threshold of star formation above which a galaxy is considered star forming, and below which it is quenched.
+This shows up in large surveys of the Universe, where galaxies will generally display a bi-modality, with distinct populations of blue, star-forming galaxies versus red, quenched ones.
 To quantify this bi-modality, astronomers use ${sSFR}$, the specific star formation rate of a galaxy, which can be defined simply as:$sSFR = {SFR \over M_*}$where $SFR$ is the total star formation rate, measured in solar masses per year, and $M_*$ is the total stellar mass, measured in solar masses.
+This allows astronomers to compare the star formation rate in galaxies of different masses more accurately.
 A rigid definition of quenching in the local Universe sets the quenching threshold at $sSFR < 10^{-11}$.

 The Cosmic Cliffs, an active star-forming region in NGC 3324.
 Across cosmic time, star formation rates in our modern Universe are actually much lower than previous epochs.

 However, in the grand scheme of cosmic history, the picture becomes more complicated.
 Across cosmic time, the star formation rate and stellar mass of galaxies have evolved significantly.
 For example, the Universe is theorized to have had elevated rates of star formation around two to three billion years after the Big Bang, a period also known as "Cosmic Noon".
 This is unlike our current epoch, which is called "Cosmic Twilight" as today's galaxies are forming stars at much lower rates.
 To accommodate for these evolving galaxy properties across different epochs, the quenching threshold has also been defined in more flexible terms.
 One such definition parameterizes the threshold as:$sSFR = {0.2 \over t_H(z)}$where $t_H$ is the age of the Universe, and depends on the corresponding redshift $z$ at that epoch.
 With this definition, a massive galaxy in the early Universe like GS-9209, with $sSFR=10^{-10.3}$, can be classified as quenched, because at its redshift, the quenching threshold is actually $sSFR < 10^{-9.8}$.